bundesliga

 "The world is his oyster," chimed in Luke Shaw.
 "And he can be anything he wants."

-And what Bellingham clearly wants is to make his mark on football and add many more trophies to that DFB Cup he lifted with BVB.
-The Meisterschale slipped cruelly out of Dortmund's grasp at the end of 2022/23 - with an injured Bellingham only able to watch from the sidelines as the title went to Bayern instead - but he earned some measure of consolation by being named the Bundesliga Player of the Season, which he described as one of his proudest achievements.
+And what Bellingham clearly has wanted at Madrid is to make his mark on football and add many more trophies to that DFB Cup he lifted with BVB - the 2023/24 La Liga title and UEFA Champions League are likely just a start.
+They were a great way to put behind the Meisterschale slipping cruelly out of Dortmund's grasp at the end of 2022/23 - with an injured Bellingham only able to watch from the sidelines as the title went to Bayern instead.
+He earned some measure of consolation in that campaign by being named the Bundesliga Player of the Season, which he described as one of his proudest achievements.

 "You can have all the money you want from playing football," Bellingham once told the official Dortmund podcast, after witnessing the incredible send-off given to club legends Marcel Schmelzer and Michael Zorc at the end of 2021/22.
 "But being appreciated for creating so many memories for so many people – for winning the league, however many cups, and winning the Champions League – that lives longer than any car you could buy, or house you could buy.
 That's the thing that motivates me to create memories in football that I'll remember forever, and other people will remember forever."

-Even if things didn't go England's way at the World Cup, and even if Dortmund were pipped at the last in the Bundesliga, the multi-faceted midfield marvel still had a magnificent campaign - and he's clearly destined for greatness.
+Even if things didn't go England's way at the World Cup, and even if Dortmund were pipped at the last in the Bundesliga, the multi-faceted midfield marvel still beat the path to greatness during his time in Germany.
+As a freshly minted Champions League winner, the EURO 2024 crown is now the next prize in his sights - and you would not want to rule out Bellingham making a triumphant return to Germany.

 Andy Smith